Capcom stunned as its final puzzle solved in hours

-Published on May 10, 2026 | Translated from Spanish
+Published on May 12, 2026 | Translated from Spanish

 A chess-like digital puzzle board with glowing pieces, surrounded by broken clocks and surprised faces of Capcom developers.

-The puzzle design and its swift resolution 🧩
+Puzzle design and its quick resolution 🧩

 Nakanishi explained that the team implemented layers of logic and hidden clues inspired by the Resident Evil 7 puzzle, which was solved in less than a day.
 For Requiem, they doubled the complexity with interdependent variables and a tiered reward system.
-Despite these enhancements, the community coordinated their efforts on forums and social media, applying data analysis and collaborative testing that dismantled the challenge in record time, surpassing all internal forecasts.
+Despite these improvements, the community coordinated their efforts on forums and social media, applying data analysis and collaborative testing that dismantled the challenge in record time, exceeding all internal forecasts.

 The puzzle that lasted less than a double coffee ☕